Real Life (Star Trek: Voyager): Plot

+Production

+This episode had a teleplay written by Jeri Taylor, based on a story by Harry 'Doc' Kloor.
+This was the first of four Star Trek: Voyager episodes directed by Anson Williams, first of six total he directed in the Star Trek franchise from 1997 to 1999, when including two episodes of Star Trek: Deep Space Nine.

 Reception

 In 2016, SyFy ranked this the 6th best holodeck episode of the Star Trek franchise.

 In 2019, CBR rated "Real Life" the 10th best 'holodeck' episode of the franchise.

-In 2020, ScreenRant ranked the Doctor's holographic family the third-best holograms in the Star Trek franchise.
+In 2020, ScreenRant included the Doctor's holographic family on its unranked list of the 10 best holograms in the Star Trek franchise.

 Media releases

 This episode was released on DVD on July 6, 2004, as part of Star Trek Voyager: Complete Third Season, with Dolby 5.1 surround audio.
 The season 3 DVD was released in the UK on September 6, 2004.

 In 2017, the complete Star Trek: Voyager television series was released in a DVD box set, which included it as part of the season 3 discs.